Chief digital officers in the telecom industry: A study in change

 More than half of current CDOs were appointed since the beginning of 2013.

-telecom operators are taking the digital revolution quite seriously, while others continue to downplay the role.
+How important is the new role of CDO?
+Judging by its position in the corporate hierarchy and on the company organization chart, many telecom operators are taking the digital revolution quite seriously, while others continue to downplay the role.
 Less than a third of CDOs are members of the C-suite, where they likely report directly to the CEO, and another 5 percent are members of their companies’ management boards.
-Even more CDOs, however — 36 percent — work at the director level, whereas 27 percent are at lower levels, where they are “heads of” various functions (see Exhibit 3).
+Even more CDOs, however — 36 percent — work at the director level, whereas 27 percent are at lower levels, where they are “heads of” various functions (Exhibit 3).
 Clearly, many operators do not yet fully understand the critical importance of digitization, and that building the digital capabilities needed must be supported at the highest levels of the company.